God's Methods of Communication

 Muhammad spoke in Arabic and Sura 20:113 confirms that the Quran is in Arabic.
 Sura 14:4 says that each people has a Messenger sent in their own language: The Arabic Qur'an is only for Arabs.
 As this is not the language of the rest of the world, then, Muhammad's message was not for those others.
 The Qur'an says in 16:36-37 that "every nation" has had a messenger, telling them to worship God.
 It is clear from the accounts of religious revelations from across various cultures and nations however, that most of those other messengers have differed from what Muhammad says.
 The Chinese and Japanese in the Far East, Native Americans and Aboriginees and the Indian subcontinent have not had messengers preaching the strict monotheism of Islam's kind.

-It is clear that the God of the Qur'an has been having some serious communications issues, because all of these verses contradict another one: Qur'an 68:51-52 says that the message of the Quran "is nothing less than a Message to all the worlds" (or 'to all beings' depending on translation).
-But more verses say otherwise (as above) so the comment in 68:52 should probably be ignored as wrong.
+It is clear that the God of the Qur'an has been having some serious communications issues, because all of these verses contradict another one: Qur'an 68:51-52 says that the message of the Qur'an "is nothing less than a Message to all the worlds" (or 'to all beings' depending on translation).
+But more verses say otherwise (as above) so the comment in 68:52 is probably the errant one.